ms-iot/content/en-US/win10/samples/DigitalSignage.md

 ##Exploring the Code

-Here we will walk though the code used to exercise the scenarios performed above.
+Here we will walk though the code used to exercise the slideshow scenario.

 ###Slideshow